 The Dallas Arboretum and Botanical Garden

 A staple of celebration all things Fall is our beloved Dallas Arboretum and Botanical Garden!
-Pack a picnic or enjoy a stroll through the gardens during the Dallas Arboretum’s 15th annual fall festival.
-The scenic venue has been recognized as one of “America’s Best Pumpkin Festivals” by Fodor’s Travel and one of Architectural Digest’s “15 Breathtaking Botanical Gardens to Visit This Season.”
+Pack a picnic or enjoy a stroll through the gardens during the Dallas Arboretum’s 16th annual fall festival.

-The festival includes the return of Mommy and Me Mondays, Tiny Tot Tuesdays, a hay bale maze, a pumpkin patch with pumpkins for purchase, music and more.
+- Mommy and Me Mondays and Tiny Tot Tuesdays, presented by Kimberly-Clark, includes face painting, stroller fitness, a petting zoo, Kindermusik, a hay bale maze, and a pumpkin patch with pumpkins for purchase and music.

 The Dallas Farmer’s Market

 Celebrating Halloween at the Dallas Farmer’s Market is all treats, no tricks!
 This is truly a win-win for any parent or grandparent.
 Need to scoop up pansies and kale for your fall and winter landscaping projects?
 Grab some local goods from the Dallas Farmers Market while also giving your kids or grandkids a fun Halloween experience.
 There’s also great shopping, as I detailed in this post.

 Frights and Lights in Frisco